nochinxx/nochinxx.github.io/_posts/2025-10-30-who-owns-it.md

 As Dr. Rahul Kailas Bharati explains in *AI and Intellectual Property: Legal Frameworks and Future Directions*, “The implications of AI on IP rights are far reaching, touching upon various aspects of copyright, patent, trade secret, and trademark law.
 As AI continues to evolve, legal systems worldwide are grappling with fundamental questions about the nature of creativity, inventorship, and ownership.”

 From experience, I’ve learned that AI rarely writes perfect code.
 It often gives working snippets that need heavy editing to fit my project’s structure.
 I didn’t document those changes at first, but I now see that doing so is essential to prove authorship.
-AI also became an unexpected teacher—it showed me how the same logic could appear in Python before I rewrote it in TypeScript.
+AI also became a teacher, it showed me how the same logic could appear in Python before I rewrote it in TypeScript.
 That blend of correction and learning revealed how much of my work depends on **both human judgment and machine output.**

 ---

 ## Lessons for Developers
-Writing this paper changed how I see AI as a creative partner.
+Writing this article changed how I see AI as a creative partner.
 It made me more intentional about tracking generated code and corrections, since those details show where my contribution begins.
 AI helps bridge imagination and execution; it turns ideas that once stayed on my computer into products that reach people.

 To work responsibly with AI:
-1. **Document everything.** Record what the AI generated and what you changed.
+1. **Document everything -** Record what the AI generated and what you changed.
-2. **Read the licenses** of the tools you use.
+2. **Read the licenses -** of the tools you use.
-3. **Add creativity.** Modify and expand generated code rather than using it unchanged.
+3. **Add creativity -** Modify and expand generated code rather than using it unchanged.
-4. **Protect your brand** through copyright or trademarks.
+4. **Protect your brand -** through copyright or trademarks.
-5. **Stay informed** as laws evolve.
+5. **Stay informed -** as laws evolve.

 AI lowers barriers and speeds creation, but it also demands responsibility.
-The future of software belongs to those who combine **human vision with legal awareness**—because collaboration with AI does not erase originality; it demands clearer proof of it.
+The future of software belongs to those who combine **human vision with legal awareness,** because collaboration with AI does not erase originality, it demands clearer proof of it.

 ---